 “Interesting,” the woman said, and gestured for the two men to move forward.
 “That was even better than I exp– Ah!”

-With a sharp cry, the woman jerked away from Calette who – somehow, Romeric saw – had a knife in her hand.
+With a sharp cry, the woman jerked away from Calette who somehow had a knife in her hand.
 A knife she’d just plunged into the arm of her captor.

-They were halfway to the river before he let them slow, both of them panting as he became aware that the wary looks he and his sword were getting from the now-plentiful afternoon crowd of passersby.
+They were halfway to the river before he let them slow, both of them panting as he became aware of the wary looks he and his sword were getting from the now-plentiful afternoon crowd.
 Huffing, he slid it back into its scabbard before anyone thought to make a scene.
 Calette’s knife had already disappeared.
 Women, he remembered, were not allowed to carry blades in Corregal.

 “Are you all right?” he asked, trying to catch his breath.
 His heart was still racing from the brief exertion, and now that the threat was receding — there was no sign of pursuit — he allowed himself to feel the thrill of battle just past.
 He’d been good, and he knew it.
 Four against one, if you didn’t count the woman, and they hadn’t come close to touching him with their weapons.
 He beamed with exhilaration.